Connect with us

 (vi) Setting test

 Cement solidifies when it encounters water in a process known as setting.
-Quality cement should set without any cracks and it should retain the original shape.
+Quality cement should be set without any cracks and it should retain the original shape.

-To test this, mix cement and water to make a thick rough edged paste and place it on a glass plate.
+To test this, mix cement and water to make a thick rough-edged paste and place it on a glass plate.
 Immerse it in water and check after 24 hours to see the results.

 (vii) Texture test

-Cement is a very fine powder and high quality cement is smooth to the touch.
+Cement is a very fine powder and high-quality cement is smooth to the touch.
 Lumps are a sign of moisture contamination while rough particles indicate adulteration with sand.
 Particle size affects the rate of setting and strengthening.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.